 Why wait any longer?
 Book your session here:

 Difficulties finding a suitable time slot to book?

 Sometimes there are not many time slots in online booking system, but don’t worry, if you can't find a suitable time slot on the online booking system, just contact me.
-There is always more available time slots in my own diary.
-Feel free to send me also email firstname.lastname@example.org to discuss more and arrange time for consultation session.
+There are always more available time slots in my own diary.
+Feel free to send me email firstname.lastname@example.org to discuss more and arrange time for consultation session.